Dynamic Feature Pruning and Consolidation for Occluded Person Re-Identification: Introduction

-(2) We propose feature matching and consolidation modules to recover occluded query features from multi-view gallery neighbors.
-Compared to feature division approaches~\cite{yu2021neighbourhood, xu2022learning}, our module uses transformer tokens that naturally preserve connectivity and richness of the features.

-(3) We design a novel token based metric to measure the similarity of images by linearly combining the patch-level distance and the image-level distance.
+\makeatother \begin{itemize} \item[$\bullet$] We introduce the token sparsification mechanism to the occluded person ReID problem, the first to the best of our knowledge, which avoids explicit use of human semantics and better prunes unrelated features. \item[$\bullet$] We propose feature matching and consolidation modules to recover occluded query features from multi-view gallery neighbors.
+Compared to feature division approaches~\cite{yu2021neighbourhood, xu2022learning}, our module uses transformer tokens that naturally preserve connectivity and richness of the features. \item[$\bullet$] We design a novel token based metric to measure the similarity of images by linearly combining the patch-level distance and the image-level distance.